BryanDCampbell/Final_Projects/Garden_App/readme.md

 # Outdoor Garden App (In Progress)

+As a hobby gardener, I've never truly been satisfied with the features provided through available gardening apps.
+This project will be an attempt to consolidate and expand upon databases and tools that assist the gardening enthusiast.

 ## Goals:
 ### Provide data on plants
 	1. Filter by plant, habit, type, and variety (ex: tomato, indeterminate, beefsteak, Paul Robeson)